DC-development/Twig-Compass-Standalone/README.md

 ###Dummy building environment for compass/twig

-You'll need composer to install twig. in this Branch youll also need bower
+You'll need composer to install twig.
+In this Branch youll also need Bower.
 Also suggest compass for the css-demo provided - you can of course use everything else though.

 after cloning, cd to your project and run